-- You are no longer in ‘control’ of your spouse and the sooner you drop this notion of continued control, the relationship as future co-parents becomes better.
+- You are no longer in ‘control’ of your spouse and the sooner you drop this notion of continued control, the relationship as future co-parents become better.

 - Let go of your anger and emotions.
-Being angry against your spouse will cause you to lose focus on your children.
+Being angry with your spouse will cause you to lose focus on your children.

 - Try not to order your spouse or communicate in a tone that sound like you are making demands but make requests instead.

-- Always get the other parent to make joint decisions with you in respect to major issues in children’s lives.
+- Always get the other parent to to make joint decisions with you with respect to major issues in children’s lives.

 - Be a team player.
 It is not about you but the children.